-Care for our nation's homes and families.
-Most of them are immigrant women and women of color.
+Over 2 million women care for our nation's homes and families.
+Many of them are immigrant women and women of color.

 States where we've won victories for Domestic Workers